-The AREF ESG & II Committee is delighted to launch the first in a series of three articles for our members exploring the concept of a 'Just Transition' within the context of UK real estate.
+The AREF ESG & II Committee is delighted to launch a series of three articles for our members exploring the concept of a 'Just Transition' within the context of UK real estate.

 Climate change is an urgent challenge, with those most affected by its impacts often having contributed the least to its causation, frequently due to poverty.
 This situation has led to the concept of a 'Just Transition', which acknowledges that achieving net-zero emissions alone is not sufficient.
 To be truly effective, it is necessary to address the socio-economic impacts of transitioning to net-zero, such as potential job losses and rising energy prices.